ZachJBurns/AnotherWallpaperGenerator/README.md

 ```
 python Wallpaper.py -i
 ```
 When running in interactive mode, you can keep generating wallpapers until you find the right one.
+Unlike running in random generation, interactive mode will save the wallpaper you pick to a defined directory.

 You can add or remove information to the subreddits and fileExtensions variables to restrict or increase the scope for file types and subreddits to pull from.